dptech-corp/dflow/README.md

     artifacts={"inp_art": foo},
 )
 ```
 This step will instantiate the OP template created in [1.2.2](#122-a-nameoptemplatea-op-template).
-Note that `foo` is an artifact.
+Note that foo is an artifact either uploaded from local or output of another step。

 ####  1.2.4. <a name='Workflow'></a> Workflow
 `Workflow` is the connecting block for building a workflow.
 A `Workflow` is created by adding `Step` together.
 By default, it contains the `Step` as entrypoint for default.